-In December 2019, the FASB issued Accounting Standards Update 2019-12, "Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes" ("ASU 2019-12").
-ASU 2019-12 simplifies how an entity accounts for income taxes.
-ASU 2019-12 is effective for annual periods, and interim periods within those annual periods, beginning after December 15, 2020, which will be our fiscal year beginning February 1, 2021 (fiscal 2022).
+In October 2021, the FASB issued Accounting Standards Update 2021-08, "Business Combinations (Topic 805): Accounting for Contract Assets and Contract Liabilities from Contracts with Customers" ("ASU 2021-08").
+ASU 2021-08 provides guidance on how to recognize and measure acquired contract assets and liabilities from revenue contracts in a business combination.
+ASU 2021-08 is effective for annual periods, and interim periods within those annual periods, beginning after December 15, 2022, which will be our fiscal year beginning February 1, 2023 (fiscal 2024).
 Early adoption is permitted.
-The Company will adopt this guidance in the first guarter of fiscal 2022.
+The Company will adopt this guidance in the first quarter of fiscal 2024.
 The adoption of this guidance is not expected to have a material impact on our results of operations or disclosures.